 Consolidated investment income, net of related expenses, increased \$84.2 million, or 24.7%, for the three months ended March 31, 2013, as compared to the same period in 2012.
 The increase is primarily due to \$53.5 million of investment income associated with a large fixed annuity transaction executed in the second quarter of 2012.
 Contributing to the increase is market value changes related to the Company's funds withheld at interest investment associated with the reinsurance of certain EIAs which favorably affected investment income by \$20.8 million.
 The effect on investment income of the EIAs market value changes is substantially offset by a corresponding change in interest credited to policyholder account balances resulting in an insignificant effect on net income.
 The increase also reflects a larger average invested asset base, excluding funds withheld and other spread business, somewhat offset by lower effective investment portfolio yields.
 Average invested assets at amortized cost, excluding funds withheld and other spread business, for the three months ended March 31, 2013 totaled \$18.0 billion, a 10.1% increase over March 31, 2012.
-The average yield earned on investments, excluding funds withheld and other spread business, for the three months ended March 31, 2013 totaled \$18.0 billion, a 10.1% increase over March 31, 2012.
-The average yield earned on investments, excluding funds withheld and other spread business, decreased to 4.83%, for the first quarter of 2013 from 5.05% for the first quarter of 2012.
+The average yield earned on investments, excluding funds withheld and other spread business, including funds so the first quarter of 2013 from 5.05% for the first quarter of 2012.
 The average yield will vary from quarter to quarter and year to year depending on a number of variables, including the prevailing interest rate and credit spread environment, changes in the mix of the underlying investments and cash balances, and the timing of dividends and distributions on certain investments.
 A continued low interest rate environment in the U.S. and Canada is expected to put downward pressure on this yield in future reporting periods.

 Total investment related gains (losses), net increased by \$50.9 million, or 116.8%, for the three months ended March 31, 2013, as compared to the same period in 2012.
-The increase is primarily due to a favorable change in the embedded derivatives related to reinsurance treaties written on a modeo or funds withheld basis of \$99.7 million, an increase in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$43.4 million and a decrease in investment impairments on fixed maturity and equity securities of \$14.6 million.
+The increase is primarily due to a favorable change in the embedded derivatives related to reinsurance treaties written on a mode or funds withheld basis of \$99.7 million, an increase in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$43.4 million and a decrease in investment impairments on fixed maturity and equity securities of \$14.6 million.
 Offsetting these increases was an unfavorable change in the embedded derivatives related to guaranteed minimum living benefits of \$95.1 million.
 See Note 4 - "Investments" and Note 5 - "Derivative Instruments" in the Notes to Condensed Consolidated Financial Statements for additional information on the impairment losses and derivatives.
 Investment income and investment related gains and losses are allocated to the operating segments based upon average assets and related capital levels deemed appropriate to support the segment operations.